 - login: Allows the user to log into the device through the serial port. - remote: Allows for remote access to another device that is connected to the serial port. - application: Provides access to the serial device from Python applications.
-See Add a USB serial port for information about creating serial ports in Application mode.
 See Use Python to access serial ports for information about creating Python applications that access the serial port.